danthe1st/maven-packaging-samples/native-image/README.md

 The `native:compile` goal creates a native executable in `target/<executable name>`, in this case `target/native-image`.
 This process can take a while, especially for bigger projects with many dependencies.
 This uses the `native-image` tool which is provided by GraalVM (but not available with other JDKs).

+`native-image` is commonly used for compiling applications that run in memory-constrained environments, where memory is costly or where fast startup is critical.
+This is commonly the case in Cloud environments, where applications should be able to scale fast and deployment is billed by used resources.

 While `native-image` can provide significant improvements with respect to startup and warmup time as well as memory consumption, it makes use of a closed-world assumption for doing that.
 It analyzes the program to figure out which parts are actually used, eliminates parts that are not used and compiles the application to a native binary.
 This limits some of the dynamic capabilities Java would otherwise provide.
 Correctly setting up the configuration to correctly identify what is used and what is not can be a complicated process for nontrivial projects, especially when dependencies are used which do not support `native-image`.